mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 ## Public key reuse

-NTRU public/private keys can be safely reused.
+NTRU public/private keys can be safely reused for certain use cases.
 Reusing an NTRU key may be tempting, because the NTRU key generation process is considerably more costly than the key encapsulation or decapsulation operations.
 On the other hand, if you do reuse NTRU keys, you lose the Perfect Forward Secrecy property.
 That is, as long as you don't zeroize the NTRU private key, then an attacker that can break into the system can extract that private key, and then recover any symmetric keys that were negotiated with that private key.

+If keys are reused, key revocation mechansims should be considered.

 # IANA Considerations